lenewsad/IntuneEDU/IntuneEDU/add-apps.md

   ![A selection of popular apps during the add apps process in Express Configuration.](./media/apps-007-popular-apps.png)

-The Intune for Education portal shows the top 12 educational web apps and top 12 educational Microsoft Store for Business apps that you haven’t added under **Apps** management.
+The Intune for Education portal shows the top twelve educational web apps and top twelve educational Microsoft Store for Business apps that you haven’t added under **Apps** management.

 > [!TIP]
 > If you haven't set up your Microsoft Store for Business account to add apps to Intune for Education, you can find out how to do that [here](acquire-store-apps.md).